 Following the 1783 Treaty of Paris, Brant became disenchanted with British responses to Iroquois concerns and began to explore opportunities to negotiate peace treaties with the United States directly.
 Even so, Brant was able to arrange a royal land grant for Six Nations Indians along the Grand River in Upper Canada (modern Ontario) in 1784.

 During the Revolutionary War, Washington acknowledged the challenge posed by Brant’s forces.
-In July 1778, he complained to Major General Philip Schuyler about Brant’s “considerable mischief on the North East corner of Pennsylvania.”1 In a letter to George Clinton, Governor of New York, Washington summarized his concerns about Brant’s activities Upstate: “To defend an extensive frontier against the incursions of Indians . . . under [Walter] Butler and Brant is next to impossible.”2 Later that fall, he expressed his frustration with Brant to Brigadier General Edward Hand.
+In July 1778, he complained to Major General Philip Schuyler about Brant’s “considerable mischief on the North East corner of Pennsylvania.”1 In a letter to George Clinton, Governor of New York, Washington summarized his concerns about Brant’s activities in northern New York: “To defend an extensive frontier against the incursions of Indians . . . under [Walter] Butler and Brant is next to impossible.”2 Later that fall, he expressed his frustration with Brant to Brigadier General Edward Hand.
 “It is in the highest degree distressing,” Washington complained, “to have our frontier so continually harassed by this collection of Banditti under Brand and Butler.”3 By spring 1779, Brant had Washington’s full attention.
 Washington offered a reward for Brant’s capture and in response to an attack by Brant’s forces on a settlement in Cherry Valley, New York, he ordered General John Sullivan to lead a dispatch of colonial troops against Iroquois communities in northeastern Pennsylvania: “The expedition you are appointed to command is to be directed against the hostile tribes of the six nations of Indians, with their associates and adherents.
 The immediate objects are the total destruction and devastation of their settlements and the capture of as many prisoners of every age and sex as possible.”
 Washington explained further, “I would recommend that some post in the center of the Indian Country should be occupied with all expedition, with a sufficient quantity of provision, whence parties should be detached to lay waste all the settlements around with instructions to do it in the most effectual manner, that the country may not be merely overrun but destroyed.”4